jrz/container-shell/README.md

 It uses docker for now, but could also support nixos via OrbStack 'machines' in the future.
 See https://github.com/orbstack/orbstack/issues/169

-To use the ITERM2_PROFILE setting instead of background colors, create a new profile in iTerm2 with the name "shell-container" (or something else).
+To use the ITERM2_PROFILE setting instead of using only background colors, create a new profile in iTerm2 with the name "shell-container" (or something else).
 Change its settings such as background color.
-This is the recommended method for now for iTerm2 as it does not support OSC 111 (reset terminal background color) yet and I currently assume a default black background.

 The bindmount fails when the project directory is moved after creation.